poteto/hiring-without-whiteboards/README.md

 ## D - F

 - [Dare](https://www.dare.global/careers/) | London, UK | Phone screen, On-site (or remote) pair programming and architecture discussions
-- [Data Theorem](http://www.datatheorem.com) | Palo Alto, CA; Paris, Fr; Bangladesh, India | Phone interview, then a take home project and finally in-person interview.
+- [Data Theorem](http://www.datatheorem.com) | Palo Alto, CA; Paris, Fr; London, United Kingdom; Remote | Phone interview, then a take home project and finally in-person interview.
 - [DataChef](https://DataChef.co) | Amsterdam, Netherlands | Video call (technical questions about candidate's achievements), take home assignment, cultural fit zoom or face to face with rest of the team.
 - [DataMade](https://datamade.us) | Chicago, IL | After submitting an application, selected applicants are moved on to a round of interviews and will be asked to submit a piece of code for review.
 If you don’t have any code you can share, DataMade will provide a short exercise for you to complete.
 An in-person (or remote) interview will be scheduled to go over your background, what draws you to DataMade, and your code sample.
 - [Datascope](https://datascopeanalytics.com/careers/) | Chicago, IL | Take home exploratory data project with public data, discussion about the project via video chat, and in-person office visit.